Alliance for Lifelong Learning (ALL)

 Any Maine Township, Niles Township, or Evanston resident 17 years of age or older who is not currently enrolled in a regular daytime high school program may apply for admission to the evening high school program.
 Classes are offered twice per week: Monday and Wednesday or Tuesday and Thursday, from 6 to 8 p.m. and 8 to 10 p.m.
 Classes are small so that students can receive individual attention.
 For more information, call 847.825.7719 between 6 and 9 p.m.
 Monday through Thursday, September through April.
 Glenbrook (District 225) residents should call 847.486.4465.

 High School Equivalency Program

-Individuals 18 years of age or older may obtain a high school equivalency certificate by passing a series of General Educational Development (GED®) Tests.
+Individuals 18 years of age or older may obtain a State of Illinois High School Diploma by passing a series of General Educational Development (GED®) Tests.
 Students under 18 may be tested under certain conditions.
 To prepare students for GED® testing, ALL offers:

 - Placement testing with the Test of Adult Basic Education (TABE), individual counseling, and immediate registration.

 - Review courses in the subject areas of the GED® Tests and the U.S. and Illinois Constitutions, an additional Illinois test requirement.

 Students must enter the program through the testing and counseling process.
 For information about placement testing and course registration, call 847.635.1426.

 Information regarding the GED® tests can be found at www.GED.com.